openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 The following aspects are in scope of this interoperability profile:

-* Protocol for issuance of the Verifiable Credentials (can be both remote and in-person) (OID4VCI)
-* Protocol for online presentation of Verifiable Credentials (can be both remote and in-person) (OID4VP)
+* Profile of OID4VCI to issue IETF SD-JWT VCs (can be both remote and in-person), including
+  * Wallet Attestation
+* Profile of OID4VP without using W3C Digital Credentials API [@w3c.digital_credentials_api] to present IETF SD-JWT VCs
+* Profile of OID4VP over W3C Digital Credentials API to present
+  * IETF SD-JWT VCs
+  * ISO mdocs
 * Protocol for User Authentication by the Wallet at a Verifier (SIOP v2)
-* Wallet Attestation (during Credential issuance)
-* Credential Format (SD-JWT VC)
+* Profile of IETF SD-JWT VC that includes the following aspects
   * Status Management of the Credentials, including revocation
   * Cryptographic Holder Binding
   * Issuer key resolution
   * Issuer identification (as prerequisite for trust management)
 * Crypto Suites

+Note that when OID4VP is used, the Wallet and the Verifier can either be remote and in-person.

 Assumptions made are the following: